parsa011/EzLorem/README.md

 # What is new ?

+1.3.0(preview) : Added Lorem Generator , To get the desired text, it is very difficult to go to the code and change it and see the result.
+With the Generator, you can increase or decrease the text (real-time), and see the result, and take the options (units value).

 1.2.0 : New Feature , generate lorem with html attrubites (documents added)

 1.1.6 : added .min file